Universal features of entanglement entropy in the honeycomb Hubbard model: Supplemental material

 \subsection{Dependence on trotter step}

 We have also studied the dependence of universal terms in the entanglement entropy on the Trotter step.
-This is illustrated in Fig. (\ref{fig:dtstudy}), where we have used three different Trotter steps using our four smallest system sizes at the critical point $U=3.8$ using the same triangular regions as the main text ($\Delta_{\tau}=0.1$ is the same data from the main text).
-We observe a large Trotter error in our raw data at $\Delta_{\tau}=0.5$, however the fit to Eq. (\ref{eq:gaplessEE}) gives an extracted corner contribution that is insensitive to the Trotter error.
-We also observe that the Trotter error is essentially eliminated at $\Delta_{\tau}=0.1$, which is the value we use throughout this work.
+This is illustrated in Fig. (\ref{fig:dtstudy}), where we have used three different Trotter steps with our four smallest system sizes at the critical point $U=3.8$ for zigzag triangles.
+We observe a large Trotter error in our raw data at $\Delta_{\tau}=0.5$, however the numerical fit gives an extracted corner contribution that is insensitive to the Trotter error.
+This extra data further supports the notion that the zigzag triangle produces a corner log corresponding to free fermions, and is not enhanced at the critical point.